mariaceciliapezzini/QSMEF-Quantum-CaseStudies/qpe_shor/README.md

 ## Supplementary Material

-The supplementary material associated with this analysis documents the QPE implementation and the methodological issues identified during the applicability assessment.
+The supplementary material associated with this analysis documents the QPE implementation, the exploratory numerical results, and the methodological issues identified during the applicability assessment.

-Any previously reported QPE coalition results or Shapley values should be interpreted only as outputs of the exploratory implementation and not as valid functional-attribution results of QSMEF.
+Any QPE coalition results or Shapley values reported in this directory should be interpreted only as outputs of the exploratory cooperative game and not as validated QSMEF functional-attribution results.